 When to go

 This trip is available from mid-March until early November – you can start on any day of the week; the period of 1 – 22 August 2023 is sold out.
 Late spring, the whole summer and early autumn are beautiful on the Amalfi coast.
 It may become scorching in July and August, and some of the resort towns may become overcrowded in these months, although the trails along the mountain slopes above the coast are far from the tourist crush.
 The best time to see the Amalfi Coast is from April to June when the spring flowers are in bloom, the weather is just warm enough, and the Mediterranean temperature allows for the first dips of the season.
 September and October and early November, are also an excellent time to visit the Amalfi Coast, while the temperatures are still mild.

 Click to view travel options

 Our recommended arrival airport for this holiday is Naples.
 Other Italian airports are also well connected to the area.

 By train or bus

 - The tour starts in Salerno, connected to Naples by frequent train service.
 Visit the Italia Rail website for up-to-date train timetables and fares or check the Omio planner above.

 - The tour ends after breakfast in Minori on Day 7.
 A frequent bus, train or boat service can bring you to Amalfi/Salerno, from where you travel on to your next destination (Naples or Rome can both be easily reached by high-speed train).

-- Detailed pre-departure holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps (1:25,000) – all delivered on the spot (1 set per room)
+- Detailed holiday information pack, including GPS-checked and regularly updated route descriptions, road notes and maps (1:25,000) – all delivered on the spot (1 set per room)

-- 6 overnights in nice guesthouses, 3 and 4-star hotels as listed in the itinerary
+- 6 overnights in private ensuite rooms as listed in the itinerary

 - 6 breakfasts